 Louis Theroux’s My Scientology Movie has been a long time coming.
 Louis’s been working on it for over a decade, and Louis fans (Therouxvians, if you will) have been speculating over rumours and trailers for several years now.
 This Monday it was finally released and featured an hour-long live-streamed Q&A with the man himself and producer John Dower.

-This week I saw the new Beatles documentary Eight Days a Week: The Touring Years and One Direction: This is Us.
-Dare I mention The Beatles (musical innovators, the inventors of pop music, cultural icons) and One Direction (generic, manufactured boy band, mere money making marionettes for cultural Beelzebub: Simon Cowell) in the same sentence?
-By now the flaming torches have been lit, the pitchforks sharpened, and a digital snob mob is headed my way.
+This week I saw the new Beatles documentary Eight Days a Week: The Touring Years and the 2013 One Direction documentary This is Us.
+Dare I mention The Beatles (known as musical innovators, the inventors of pop music, cultural icons) and One Direction (known as mere money making marionettes for cultural Beelzebub Simon Cowell) in the same sentence?
+By now the flaming torches have been lit, the pitchforks sharpened, and a digital snob mob is headed my way, but hang on.
+Let me explain myself.
+There are more similarities between the two bands and their documentaries than you might think.

 This week’s recommendations feature a tiny Jack White wearing an Aphex Twin t-shirt.
 Everyone should own one.
 They’re excellent company.